Linuxfabrik/monitoring-plugins/check-plugins/ntp-offset/README.rst

 * reachability register in octal
 * and the current estimated delay, offset and dispersion of the peer

+``ntpd`` is deprecated on RHEL/CentOS 8+.

+The stratum of the NTP time source determines its quality.
+The stratum is equal to the number of hops to a reference clock (which is stratum 0).
+A NTP server connected directly to the reference clock is Stratum 1, a client connected to this NTP server is Stratum 2, etc.

 Fact Sheet
 ----------